Obscurity - HackTheBox

 (ALL) NOPASSWD: /usr/bin/python3 /home/robert/BetterSSH/BetterSSH.py

-will get deleted almost immediately, let's use a
+Because the file in /tmp/SSH will get deleted almost immediately, let's use a

 simple while loop to read all the files in the directory: